4ait/usage-detection-detekt-plugin/README.md

 * **AllowedUsageOnlyInPackage**: Restricts the usage of functions to a specific package.
 * **AllowedUsageOnlyInMethod**: Restricts the usage of functions to a specific method.
 * **AllowedUsageOnlyInMethods**: Restricts the usage of functions to a specific list of methods.

+# Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+# License

+Apache 2.0